destenson/Janix-ai--mcp-validator/README.md

 python -m mcp_testing.scripts.compliance_report --server-command "./minimal_mcp_server/minimal_mcp_server.py" --protocol-version 2025-03-26 --output-dir "./reports"
 ```

+Reports now include a section on specification coverage, showing how well the server implements all MUST, SHOULD, and MAY requirements from the official protocol specification.

 ## Extensions and Customization

 The framework is designed to be extended: